 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

 Thomas Becket, Archbishop of Canterbury, returns to England from exile on December 1, 1170, after an agreement with King Henry II.
-His return was met with a mixed reception Becket was murdered in the cathedral on December 29, 1170.
+His return was met with a mixed reception and Becket was murdered in the cathedral on December 29, 1170.

-Archbishop of Canterbury Thomas Becket is assassinated in Canterbury Cathedral, leading to a conflict between church and state in England.
-It is believed the Henry II expressed frustrations with Becket was interpreted by some of the Kings supporters as a mandate to eliminate him, prompting four knights to travel to Canterbury where they murdered Becket in the cathedral on December 29, 1170.
+It is believed the Henry II's expressed frustrations with Becket were interpreted by some of the Kings supporters as a mandate to eliminate him, prompting four knights to travel to Canterbury where they murdered Becket in the cathedral on December 29, 1170.

 Pope Honorius III officially recognizes the Order of Preachers (now known as the Dominican Order) on December 22, 1216.
 The order was founded by Saint Dominic de Guzman with a focus on preaching the Gospel, combating heresy, and combining rigorous scholarship with active ministry.